TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Lower bound (the proof of Theorem )

 We will find some further notation useful to describe essential properties of the MDP states.
 Take any path in the MDP and the corresponding states $(s_{ki})$.
 Pick $k$ and $i$ such that $s_{ki}\ne \bot$.
 Let the ``bit mask'' $\fix_{ki}\in \{0,1\}^\sd$ indicate for each component of $\stheta_{ki}$ whether it is fixed (1) in round $k$ at step $i$ or not (0).
 Recall that a component is fixed if either the corresponding action is performed in round $k$ before step $i$, or there was a legal repeated action, in which case all the components are frozen.
 Let $\ctflip_{ki}$ be the number of components flipped in round $k$ by step $i$.
 Because each component can only be flipped at most once in a round, this satisfies

-Let $\efix_{ki}$ (and $\enotfix_{ki}$) be the number of components that are fixed (and not fixed) at step $i$ and have the opposite sign of the respective components of $\stheta^\star$.
+Let $\efix_{ki}$ (and $\enotfix_{ki}$) be the number of components that are fixed (and not fixed, respectively) at step $i$ and have the opposite sign of the respective components of $\stheta^\star$.
 These are ``error counts''.
 (As opposed to $\ctflip_{ki}$ and $\fix_{ki}$, the error counts obviously depend on $\stheta^\star$).
-Let the operator $\cdot: \R^d \times \R^d \to \R^d$ return the vector with components that are the products of the respective components of the inputs.
+Let the operator $\cdot: \R^d \times \R^d \to \R^d$ return the componentwise product of its inputs.
 For $i\in \{0,1\}$, let $\neg i = 1-i$, which is also extended to binary-valued vectors in a componentwise manner.
-The following identities hold follow from the definitions:
+The definitions imply the following identities: